List of Philippine Airlines destinations

 The list presents each destination by city, country (or territory), and airport name, with airline hubs indicated.
 It also includes notes if the service is seasonal, discontinued, or scheduled to launch in the future.
 For upcoming destinations, the list specifies the dates when service will commence.
-Japan and the United States are the most served foreign countries by Philippine Airlines, with five airports each, followed by China and Australia, each with four.
+Japan is the most served foreign country, with six airports, followed by the United States, with five airports, and then by China and Australia, each with four.

 Some discontinued destinations may currently be accessible through codeshare agreements with partner airlines.